SAR650984 in Combination With Carfilzomib for Treatment of Relapsed or Refractory Multiple Myeloma

 Open to people ages up to 18 years

-12 weeks from transplantation.
+- Diagnosis of MM and documentation of treatment with an IMiD® and proteasome inhibitor.Must have had 2 prior regimens/lines of therapy but there is no maximum number of prior regimens and prior autologous bone marrow transplant is acceptable if> 12 weeks from transplantation.
 A line of therapy is defined as a course of therapy that is not interrupted by progressive disease.
 For example, induction therapy, autologous stem cell transplantation, and maintenance therapy without intervening progressive disease is one line of therapy.

 Ability to understand the purpose and risks of the study and provide signed and dated informed consent and authorization to use protected health information (in accordance with national and local subject privacy regulations).

 - The following laboratory results must be met within 7 days of study drug (treatment)administration

 - Absolute neutrophil count (ANC)> 1,000 cells/dL (1.0 x 10e9/L) (Growth factor cannot be used within the previous 7 days)

 - Hemoglobin ≥ 8.0 g/dl (without transfusion within the previous 7 days).

 - Platelet count> 50,000 cells/dL (50 x 10e9/L)

 - Creatinine clearance ≥ 30 mL/min (Cockcroft-Gault equation)